monsoonmaelstrom/book2/book2.md

 Seeing my reaction, Liam sighs.
 “Here,” he says, tilting my chin up so that I’m looking at him.
 “Let’s try something, okay?”

-He waits a moment, and when I don’t respond, he lifts me up, pinning my body between his hips and the wall, and he brings his mouth to mine, kissing me gently at first, giving me the chance to object.
+He waits a moment, and when I don’t offer any objections, he lifts me up, pinning my body between his hips and the wall, and he brings his mouth to mine, kissing me gently at first, giving me the chance to pull away.
 When I don’t, his teeth nip at my bottom lip, and his hand moves under the shirt I was wearing to sleep.
-As always, his hands on my bare skin feels like fire, and my hands wind into his hair as I wrap my legs around his hips.
+As always, his hands on my bare skin feel like fire, and my hands wind into his hair as I wrap my legs around his hips.
 Somehow, despite there being no space between my back and the wall, or my chest and his, he pulls my shirt free from my body.
 I moan as the pad of this thumb strokes over the sensitive skin of my nipple, instantly bringing it to a hard peak.

 Then I feel… everything all at once.
 It’s a flood of sensation across my entire body.
 Like Liam and I are existing, momentarily, in the same body.
 It’s a mixture of physical, magical, and emotional sensation melding together unlike anything I’ve ever felt before.
 I think I’m experiencing his feelings for me and mine for him at the same time.
 It’s all blending together into a pleasure that’s just this side of pain, but oh, gods.
 It feels so good.